mui/material-ui/docs/src/pages/styles/api/api-ja.md

 ## `useTheme() => theme`

-This hook returns the `theme` object so it can be used inside a function component.
+Provide the `theme` object as a property of the input component so it can be used in the render method.

 ### 戻り値

-`theme`：以前にコンテキストに挿入されたテーマオブジェクト。
+This hook returns the `theme` object so it can be used inside a function component.

 ### 例